exela/secret-sauce/liferay-cloud-reset/README.md

 5. Once everything has been reset.
 Set the environment variable to `false`.
 This should restart your services.

+Update LR_HARD_RESET to true in console
+Wait script to run (follow the logs)
+Update LR_HARD_RESET to false in console
+Restart database service
+Restart liferay service

 ## Other Environment Variables
-If you want to save time (or only need) to drop specific things like the Document Library, ES Indices, or Database, instead of using `LIFERAY_HARD_RESET` - you can use the following:
+If you want to save time (or only need) to drop specific things like the Document Library, ES Indices, or Database, instead of using `LR_HARD_RESET` - you can use the following:

 ### `DROP_DOCLIB`
 Set this to `true` to drop the Document Library.